SoNet-2016/starter-kit/README.md

 ### Note
 This project was created for teaching purpose.
 AngularJS and Bootstrap should be installed with `npm` or `bower` instead of being downloaded in a `lib` folder.
 Due to some limitations on the lab computers, this was not possible.

-For the students enrolled in the course: notice that all the development tools provided by npm (and present in the `package.json` file) *do not* work on the lab desktop computers.
+For the students enrolled in the course: please, notice that all the development tools provided by npm (and present in the `package.json` file) *do not* work on the lab desktop computers.